 - Emergency Care Patients, once screened, will enter through the Emergency Department as usual.

-- Patients, Permitted Visitors, Credit Union Members & Gift Shop Patrons, once screened, will enter through the hospital’s main lobby.
+- Patients, Permitted Visitors & Credit Union Members, once screened, will enter through the hospital’s main lobby.
 This entrance is open 5am – 5pm.
-For Radiology and Outpatient Pharmacy, patients and visitors should access the MRI entrance.
+Radiology patients should access the MRI entrance.